 - The Temple of Artemis at Ephesus (in Turkey)

 - The Lighthouse at Alexandria (This stood quite a while, but was finally destroyed by an earthquake in the end of the 15th century—you can still scuba dive the ruins though.)

 So the original list was Greek centric and it has stuck in our collective imaginations all this time.

 Now fast forward 2,500 years.

-A Swiss guy by the name of Bernard Weber creates a company for the purpose of creating a new list of Seven Wonders of the World.
-This organization has no official government backing (not that it needs to) and has been taking “votes” since January 1, 2006.
+A Swiss guy by the name of Bernard Weber created a company for the purpose of creating a new list of Seven Wonders of the World.
+This organization has no official government backing (not that it needs to) and took “votes” for a year or so, starting on January 1, 2006.

-If you are familiar with internet polls, you can see immediately what the problem here is.
+If you’re familiar with internet polls, you can see immediately the problem here.
 There was no limit to the number of votes you could cast.
-Moreover, the organization allowed for text voting just like on American Idol.
-All over the world locals get whipped up in a frenzy of faux patriotism and send in their text votes.
-He creates a “board of experts” to add legitimacy to the organization all the while selling t-shirts, organizing a pay per view event to announce the winners, and raking in money on text votes.
+Moreover, the organization allowed for text voting, just like on American Idol.
+All over the world, locals got whipped up in a frenzy of faux patriotism and sent in their text votes.
+So, Weber created a “board of experts” to add legitimacy to the organization, all the while selling t-shirts, organizing a pay per view event to announce the winners, and raking in money on text votes.

 The nation of Egypt threw a stink (for reasons I’m not quite sure.
 They were upset they had to compete.) and the pyramids were taken off the list for the new wonders.
 I find it odd just because it was the one obvious choice that probably everyone could agree on.